 How To Get Film Funding: Why Investors Don’t Care

-The market appetite has shifted from physical to digital.
-Gone are the days where you merely make a movie and hand it off to the highest bidders.
-These days, you are expected to create a marketing, sales and distribution plan for your movie from day one.
+While passion, tenacity and optimism are important, this alone is not enough.
+Gone are the days where you simply make a movie and hand it off to the highest bidder.
+These days, you are expected to create a marketing, sales and distribution plan for your film from day one.
 Without it, your project becomes too risky.
 And investors don’t care about risky investments!

 The good news is, you no longer need a distributor to get film distribution.
-Through companies like Distribber (where in full disclosure, I work full time) you now have the ability to get your movie into the marketplace.
+Through companies like Amazon you now have the ability to get your film into popular marketplaces without a distributor.
 This allows you to create a business plan and marketing strategy with a fully accessible sales channel.
 This is huge!

 The second thing you can do is test your concept through crowdfunding.
 Instead of trying to raise your whole budget, you would only focus on getting a small amount of money.
 This will help you determine if your movie has a market, before you dive into your project both feet first.
 If your micro crowdfunding campaign is success, you can leverage this with a comprehensive film distribution plan.